CadQuery/cadquery/doc/primer.rst

 The first thing to note is that this is a different :class:`~cadquery.Workplane` object to the previous one, and in the :attr:`~cadquery.Workplane.parent` attribute of this :class:`~cadquery.Workplane` is our previous :class:`~cadquery.Workplane`.
-Returning a new instance of :class:`~caduqery.Workplane` is the normal behaviour of most :class:`~cadquery.Workplane` methods (with some exceptions, as will be shown below) and this is how the `chaining`_ concept is implemented.
+Returning a new instance of :class:`~cadquery.Workplane` is the normal behaviour of most :class:`~cadquery.Workplane` methods (with some exceptions, as will be shown below) and this is how the `chaining`_ concept is implemented.